jhonykaesemodel/jhonykaesemodel.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I’m a research scientist at [Argo AI](https://www.argo.ai) working on challenging vision problems to help build safe and efficient autonomous vehicles.
+I’m a research scientist at [Argo AI](https://www.argo.ai) working on computer vision and machine learning problems for autonomous vehicles.